Skip to Content

 Hair Care After Going from Highlights to Full Blonde

-If you want to preserve the color and the luxurious texture, always use heat protection whenever you blow dry your hair or style it with irons.
+If you want to preserve the color and the texture, always use heat protection whenever you blow dry your hair or style it with hot tools.